UWNetworksLab/uProxy-networking/README.md

 ### End-to-End Test

+#### Requirements

+ - `chromedriver` must be in your path.
+You can download it from https://sites.google.com/a/chromium.org/chromedriver/downloads
+ - `chrome` must be in a standard path location (see https://code.google.com/p/selenium/wiki/ChromeDriver#Requirements)

 #### Automated

 We have a Selenium test which starts Chrome with the proxy loaded and its proxy